GWC-DCMB/curriculum-notebooks/paper/paper.md

 Since accepting its first students in 2001, the U-M Bioinformatics Graduate Program has graduated 66 male and 22 female doctorates as of 2019.
-This disparity begins at the applicant level; during 2016-2019 the average percentage of females applying directly to the Bioinformatics PhD program is 35.2%, and 41% for female applicants listing Bioinformatics as first or second choice in the Program in Biomedical Sciences, U-M's biomedical PhD umbrella program.
+This disparity begins at the applicant level; during 2016-2019 the average percentage of females applying directly to the Bioinformatics PhD program was 35.2%, and the average percentage of female applicants listing Bioinformatics as first or second choice in the Program in Biomedical Sciences, U-M's biomedical PhD umbrella program was 41%.

-Previous research on women's educational experiences in STEM have produced various explanations for persistent gender disparities [@benbow_gender_2016].
+Previous research on women's educational experiences in science, technology, engineering, and mathematics (STEM) have produced various explanations for persistent gender disparities [@benbow_gender_2016].
 One explanation is that women in first year computer science courses rate themselves as being less experienced, prepared, or able to master the course material than the men [@fisher_undergraduate_1997].
+Additionally, women often experience stereotype threats that influence their math and science performance as well as their career goals [@hill_why_2010].
 The majority of our organization's founding graduate students (all women) began coding in our undergraduate careers or later.
-We wanted to provide a safe place for local young women to begin coding in high school, and develop confidence in themselves and their computational skills before college.
+We wanted to provide a safe place for local young high school women to develop confidence in themselves and their computational skills before college, and be exposed to successful female role models in STEM to counter negative stereotypes.
 A national organization, Girls Who Code, whose mission and values aligned with ours, was founded in 2012.
 Girls Who Code's mission is to close the gender gap in technology